OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 Just over a year ago we began our journey into using ReactJS with OnePageCRM.
 Since then we have converted parts of our application into React.
 It isn't an easy transition, and we experienced a wide variety of problems trying to integrate a new view rendering framework into an existing application without a full rewrite.

 One problem with most JS frameworks is a lack of resources on how to design, build and  implement non-trivial systems.
 Todo list and example apps are all great for showing off how great / easy efficient your framework is.
 But learning how to adapt it to your own DSL, frameworks and applications is an uphill struggle.
-I'm going to give some insights into how we work with React, Reflux and some related libraries - what problems were e xperienced and how they were fixed / paved over.
+I'm going to give some insights into how we work with React, Reflux and some related libraries - what problems were experienced and how they were fixed / paved over.
 Please head over to the [forum][1] if you would like to ask any questions.

 ##Introduction to React